 THE TREVI FOUNTAIN

-The Trevi Fountain is an incredible water based sculpture that was completed just three centuries ago and is really modern for Rome.
+The Trevi Fountain is an incredible water based sculpture.
+Giuseppe Pannini built the fountain just three centuries ago.

 The small fountain made by Bernini and his father called “Barcaccia” (ugly boat in Italian), that stands in front of the incredible Spanish Steps is another example of modern Rome due to its origin (also built only three centuries ago).